Transports

 Overview

 The MCP specification currently defines two standard transports for client-server communication.
 The stdio transport starts an MCP server as a subprocess and communicates over standard in and out.
-The HTTP transports connects to a running HTTP server.
+The HTTP transport connects to a running HTTP server.
 The HTTP transport is defined in two variants: the "Streamable HTTP" variant (introduced in the protocol version 2025-03-26) replaces the "HTTP/SSE" transport (introduced in protocol version 2024-11-05).
 The "HTTP/SSE" transport is considered deprecated, but it’s still supported by most clients and servers.

 This extension supports the stdio transport and both variants of the HTTP transport.
 Moreover, it also supports the unofficial websocket transport.